 In the other case, questionable individuals claim to organize online auctions for seized items, create good looking sites, and insist that all the objects are of high-end value and rare.
 They even send the actual products to the buyers who purchase them.

 In reality, all these items sent – mostly jewelry, brand name clothes, and other materials easy to ship – are nothing but cheap products made in Asia sold at ridiculous prices to victims who believe they’ve got amazing unique pieces.

 Fake Police Auctions: How To Avoid

 Just ignore the ad.
 Police departments don’t typically advertise their auctions globally for the public, but locally.
 The largest online police auction website is Property Room (see link below), which is ranked 281st on the Internet Retailer’s 500 List.
 Stay away from bogus Police auctions.

 The company, founded in 1999 by former police officers and detectives, sells confiscated police goods and approved third party merchant merchandise to the highest winning bidder.
 You can access PropertyRoom clicking the link below:

 Online Police Auctions Fraud: How To Report

-Make your family and friends aware of the Police auction scam by sharing it on social media using the buttons provided.
+Make your family and friends aware of the fake Police auctions by sharing it on social media using the buttons provided.
 You can also officially report the scammers to the Federal Trade Commission using the link below: